rian-dolphin/dictate/README.md

 1. Hold down the command key (default: Scroll Lock)
 2. Ask a question or give a command
 3. Release the key
-4. The AI will analyze your request (and current screen if enabled) and type a response
+4. The AI will analyze your request and type a response

 ## Credits 🙏